 - Name and address of organization to receive file (we have addresses for the Rochester area schools)

 Many schools now require you to upload your credential file onto specific online application websites.
 We have access to the following online application websites: Monroe2BOCES, Erie1BOCES (WNYRIC), Rochester City School District, and Webster Central School District.

-When requesting that the Career Center upload your confidential file to an online recruitment website, be certain to:
+When requesting that the Center for Career and Academic Planning upload your confidential file to an online recruitment website, be certain to:

 - Include the email address used in your application as this is how we will locate you in the system;